datasci888/GoogleAIHackathon/README.md

-# AI Triage Care
+# EVA

 ![logo](./docs/logo.jpg)

-AI Triage Care is an AI-driven application designed to assist in the triage process at healthcare facilities by utilizing Google Gemini and the Manchester Triage System.
+EVA - Emergency Medical Assistant is an AI-driven application designed to assist in the triage process at healthcare facilities by utilizing Google Gemini and the Manchester Triage System.
 This application leverages cutting-edge AI technology to help medical professionals classify patients quickly and accurately based on urgency.

 ## Introduction video